remix-run/remix/.changeset/curvy-countries-boil.md

 "@remix-run/react": patch
 ---

-Fixed old browsers compatibility by removing a nullish coalescing operator
+Fixed a regression in the browser build for browsers that don't support the nullish coalescing operator